Project RED Friday began in 2014.

 So these 45 men in his platoon were now his brothers and we began to feel like they were all our sons.

 Graduation came and we made another trip to Ft.
 Benning, for the turning “Blue” ceremony, which is when they receive their BLUE cord, the mark of the infantry.
 The tradition at Ft.
 Benning is that the parents get to put the cord on their soldier.
 I will tell you, it was with great pride that my wife and I put this BLUE cord on our soldier.
 His head was held high, and he was proud of what he had accomplished in the last 14 weeks.
 The next day was graduation and we watched all of those men march proudly in formation, I can tell you if you every get the chance to watch a military graduation, your heart will be so full of pride not just for these soldiers, but for the commitment they made to serve America.

 Our son got to come home for 2 weeks prior to shipping out to his duty station, in Alaska.
 This one is a little easier for Mom and Dad, Skype is a wonderful tool of communication.
 Shortly after him leaving for duty station, we discovered this “RED Friday”, we got the shirts and have been wearing RED every Friday since.

 The goal of Project RED Friday is simple: raise awareness of our military men and women.

 So EVERY Friday, my family will honor our troops by wearing RED and we ask you to please join us.
-We're making RED Friday shirts available for a cost donation, however, it doesn’t have to say RED Friday on it.
-A simple red t-shirt is all that's needed to remind you they are out there and serving our country as are our sons and daughters.
+We're making RED Friday shirts available, however, it doesn’t have to say RED Friday on it.
+A simple red t-shirt is all that's needed to remind you they are out there and serving our country as our sons and daughters.